 My suggestion is to keep the first two stages short and increase the time for the remaining third and fourth parts.
 The idea is to calm your mind sufficiently and deepen your focused awareness with the first two stages.
 As your skill and duration of your meditation practice grow you will find yourself needing the counting less and less.
 At that point, you can reduce your time in counting phases as you see fit and move to the final phase focusing on the subtle qualities of air around your nostrils.

 An influential philosopher Alan Watts who is credited among others like professor Suzuki with bringing Zen Buddhism to the west talks about a different type than daily focus attention.
 When your mind is set on a subject it is spotlight attention.
 It is similar to horses with blinds limiting their vision to the race track in front of them.
 With that type of thinking there is no time or space for anything outside of that subject.
 Obsessive-compulsive thoughts are a good example of that.
 There is also another type of attention which is similar to a floodlight where you receive information from all of your senses without diving introspectively to a specific object.
 To stay with this type of attention without spiraling down a rabbit hole of captivating thoughts you have to stay in the present moment.

-A lot of animals live in this current moment making which one of them exciting.
-If you are looking for evidence notice our dogs or your neighbor’s dog face.
+A lot of animals live in this current moment making each one of them exciting.
+If you are looking for evidence notice our dogs or your neighbour’s dog face.
 They walk around with an eternally happy look going from one exciting thing to another.
-None of those are expensive toys – look the bush, the cloud, the lamp post, a friendly dog, a cat, and so on.
+None of those is expensive toys – look the bush, the cloud, the lamp post, a friendly dog, a cat, and so on.